Tung Fort: Location

 It is about 12 km from Malavli railway station and can also be approached from Lonavala.
 Tung Fort has an elevation of 1075 m above sea level.
 Since Pawna was built, it is now surrounded by water on three sides.
 One can ferry across in a boat from Pawna dam to its base village, Tungi.

 Tung fort is also named Kathingad fort.
 The word "Kathin" in Marathi means difficult.
 While climbing, one can experience the difficult challenge of reaching this fort.
 The fort is conical and has steep climbs with a very narrow route on the edge of the mountain throughout.
 From Pawana dam, reaching this fort requires a 400-metre climb.

 From Lonavala, one can reach the base village Tungwadi around 20 km via Bushy Dam-INS Shivaji-Peth Shahapur-Tungwadi.
 From Tungwadi village, reaching this fort requires about a 300-metre climb.

 History

 Tung Fort was built before 1600 CE.
 It was built by the Adil Shahi dynasty but was captured by Chatrapati Shivaji Maharaj.
 It is a small fort, and able to hold not more than 200 troops at a time.
-As such, it would not have been able to defend itself on its own for a long time.
+As such, it would not have been able to defend itself on its own for a long time.It was one of the forts surrendered by Shivaji to the Mughals under the Treaty of Purandar (1665).

 Its shape and structure suggest that its main function was as a watchtower overlooking Maval region of the Pawana and Mulshi valleys guarding the road to Pune city.
 The Dhamale family, one of the Deshmukh from the Maval region, was charged with ensuring the security of Tung Fort.
 During invasion, it served to provide a temporary distraction for invaders.
 Thus, the major forts of Visapur and Lohagad would have time to prepare themselves to meet the invading army.